 Annear was at Gloe Gloer Camp, (Medan), Harukiku Maru, SS Van Waerwjick Party (rescued.)
 Annear was one of several 2/4th men who survived this sinking after being torpedoed, however 167 POWs drowned.

 Whilst Win Annear’s escape was successful, his younger brother (by 2 years) Dudley Annear WX13457 who was also in ‘D’ Coy, died of wounds received on 14 February 1942 at Jahore Straits, Singapore during an attempted escape to freedom.
 Dudley was with Albert Bell and Roy Semple.
 All three were in ‘D’ Coy, No. 15 Platoon.
 Bell died and Roy Semple was the only one to survive.

-Win Annear did not mention Dudley’s name when later recalling his escape and for this reason it is believe the two brothers were not together.
+Win Annear did not mention Dudley’s name when later recalling his escape and for this reason it is believed the two brothers were not together.